 The internship should engage the student in both theoretical and practical work which involves investigating a clinical informatics challenge and developing solutions to address the challenges.
 Students are expected to meet with the industry mentor and their faculty mentor three times during the internship:

 1. The first meeting should have all three involved parties in attendance: the industry mentor, the faculty mentor, and the student.
-At this first meeting the Independent Study Learning Contract (with the attached “brief proposal”) should be discussed/filled out and the parameters of the project stated clearly.
+At this first meeting the Internship Plan (with the attached “brief proposal”) should be discussed/filled out and the parameters of the project stated clearly.

 2. The second meeting is a “mid-semester review” meeting in which the industry mentor will review the student’s progress, decide whether they are progressing towards stated goals, and offer feedback to the student.
 This is a good chance to complete any revisions to the project goals, if appropriate.
 The faculty mentor will also have a mid-semester review with the student, but this does not have to be the same meeting as the mid-semester review with the industry mentor; in fact, typically they happen as separate events.